For a comprehensive list of PCI requirements, please consult the Engaging Networks Trust Center.

 Build or acquire a list of all scripts being used on your Engaging Networks pages.

-Engaging Networks preferred ASV, ControlCase, will provide this as part of quarterly scanning
+Engaging Networks preferred ASV, ControlCase, will provide this as part of quarterly scanning.
+Smart Pages do not support custom scripts so the list of Engaging Networks scripts is all that is needed for this requirement.

 Review the list to ensure all scripts are known to you and should be in use on your pages (see list of Engaging Networks scripts below).